We’ve officially entered into a new year and welcomed the start of a new decade.

 Now’s a good time to improve your life and get rid of some of the bad habits that have been a problem for the past year — or 10.

 Getting your financial life in order should be a top priority, and managing your money well begins with keeping it in the right places.

-If it’s been a while since you shopped around for savings accounts, now is the right time to look.
-With 2019 on the horizon, decide whether your bank still meets your needs.
+If it’s been a while since you shopped around for a savings account, this could be the right time to look for a replacement.
+With 2020 finally here, decide whether your bank still meets your needs.